kaylai/DensityX/lib/README.md

 Second sheet with compositional data in wt%, normalized to 100%.
 DensityX uses normalized compositions to run density calculations.

 ### densityx.Density(dataframe, verbose=False)
-Parameters: verbose: boolean, default False - determines which output is returned.
+Determines which output is returned.
 If False, default values of Sample_ID, density, and density_unc are returned.
 If True, all calculated values are returned.

+Parameters: verbose: boolean, default False

 Returns: Pandas dataframe object